VirtuBox/ubuntu-nginx-web-server/README.md

-# Optimized configuration for Ubuntu server with WordOps
+# Optimized configuration for WordOps running on Ubuntu server

 ## Server Stack